Navigating Notice Period Confusion: Can a Senior Employee Leave in 30 Days Instead of 2 Months?

 rkn61

-Please refer to the separation clause mentioned in his Offer of Appointment, and the notice period mentioned in the Appointment offer shall be binding on him.
-You may go ahead, as per this.
+Please refer to the separation clause mentioned in his Offer of Appointment.
+The notice period stated in the Appointment offer shall be binding on him, so you may proceed accordingly.

-Your post says, "As per the policy (which is not yet finalized and approved by the Management), he needs to serve a 2-month notice period as he is a senior person."
-As the policy is not yet finalized and approved by Management, the resigned employee needs to adhere to this.
-Moreover, if any clauses are modified or service conditions are changed, such changes shall take effect prospectively (that is employees who will be seeking separation post-finalization of such modifications), and employees who have already sought separation shall not be subject to such changes.
+Your post states, "As per the policy (which is not yet finalized and approved by the Management), he needs to serve a 2-month notice period as he is a senior person."
+Since the policy is not yet finalized and approved by Management, the resigned employee needs to adhere to the current terms.
+Moreover, if any clauses are modified or service conditions are changed, such changes shall take effect prospectively.
+This means employees who will seek separation after the finalization of such modifications will be subject to them, while employees who have already sought separation shall not be affected by these changes.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute